-Whilst some accidents can not be foreseen or prevented, the majority of the accident at work compensation claims that we have involvement in, tend to involve scenarios that could and should have been avoided.
+Whilst some accidents can not be foreseen or prevented, the majority of the accident at work compensation claims that we have involvement in tend to involve scenarios that could and should have been avoided.
 Accidents at work happen when corners are cut, when staff members are not suitably trained and equipped and when there is no culture of personal responsibility and collective ownership.
 Claiming compensation after an accident at work is not a great outcome for either the injured employee or the employer.
-Although a successful claim for compensation after an accident at work can see an employee recover their losses and receive compensation for their injuries, all claimants would rather that they had never had their accident in the first place and have concerns about making a claim for work accident compensation and whether it will affect their employer or job if they do.
-It’s a common thing that comes up when we hear story’s of peoples accidents at work.
+Although a successful claim for compensation after an accident at work can see an employee recover their losses and receive compensation for their injuries, all claimants would rather that they had never had their accident in the first place.
+Most will have concerns about making a claim for work accident compensation and whether it will affect their employer or job if they do.

 With this in mind, all employers should commence a process of reviewing the safety in their workplace, inspect working practices, machine safety and hold regular training and guidance sessions with their staff.
 Sadly, the phrase ‘health and safety’ is now used in a negative context.
 It’s almost as if health and safety is now a bad thing.
 This couldn’t be further from the truth.
 As a result of the strict health and safety in the workplace regulations, laws and practices within the UK, the UK has one of the safest workplaces in the world.
 We know it can seem a waste of time to learn how to properly pick up a box or how to set up your workstation, but making sure things are done properly, safely and correctly will actually save a business money.
 Reducing accidents reduces cost and enables staff to keep working.
 Therefore, if you are an employer, or responsible for a team of staff reporting to you, taking a few moments to read this article and then put in to practice what is listed below, is a no brainer.